 Want to know what Inna and Alexandra Stan are saying when they sing in Romanian?

-The songs are so melodic and catchy you’ll want to get up and dance.
+The songs are so melodic and catchy that you’ll want to get up and dance.

-Romania has some popular major rock bands, hip-hop, techno, and pop music like Iris, Transsylvania Phoenix, Compact, etc.
+Romania has some popular major rock bands, hip-hop, techno, and pop artists, such as Iris, Transsylvania Phoenix, Compact, etc.

 These are some examples from the past, but Romania still produces plenty of highly original musicians.